The Importance of Marketing Planning

+Marketing planning is vital to ensuring a good return for your investment and a successful campaign.
 I am always surprised to see just how many businesses on the Costa del Sol start work without producing a solid plan which can frame their marketing activities and offer a solid foundation.
-I would strongly advise all businesses to start any campaign with a good plan for maximum chance of success.
+I would strongly advise all businesses to have a good marketing plan in place for maximum chance of success.

 A marketing plan doesn’t just randomly allocate actions to marketing.
 If it’s done properly it should produce an invaluable document which should be put alongside your business objectives at the centre of your activity.